Fr\'echet Means in Infinite Dimensions: Weak Convergence

 Now note that we can identify $\mathcal{D}_q$ with a subset of $\mathcal{M}_q$ by identifying each countable, locally-finite multiset $P$ with a counting measure supported on $P$.
 Moreover, it is known \cite[Proposition~A.5]{DivolLacombe} that, under this identification, $\mathcal{D}_q$ is a vaguely closed subset of $\mathcal{M}_q$.
 Therefore, the result follows from Proposition~\ref{prop:restriction}. \end{example}

-Third is a metric on a suitable space of smooth loops in the plane; we think of these as the boundaries of two-dimensional images, and they have been extensively studied in applied and computational shape analysis \cite{SrivastavaKlassen}.
+Next is a metric on a suitable space of smooth loops in the plane; we think of these as the boundaries of two-dimensional images, and they have been extensively studied in applied and computational aspects of statistical shape analysis \cite{SrivastavaKlassen}.

 \begin{example}[Sobolev metric on unparameterized unregistered planar loops] For $\mathbb{S}^1=[0,2\pi)$ endowed with arithmetic modulo $2\pi$, consider the collection $\tilde{\mathcal{L}}$ of all functions $f:\mathbb{S}^{1}\to\R^2$ which are twice differentiable almost everywhere, have first derivative satisfying $\|f'(t)\| =1$ for all $0\le t \le 2\pi$, and which satisfy the condition